UDST/orca/docs/core.rst

 Caching
 -------

-The UrbanSim simulation framework has cache system so that function results can be stored for re-use when it is not necessary to recompute them every time they are used.
+Orca has cache system so that function results can be stored for re-use when it is not necessary to recompute them every time they are used.

 The decorators
 :py:func:`~orca.table`,